terdelyi/terdelyicouk/content/posts/from-novice-to-expert.md

 started making sense within a month, while others took a year more to click.
 Today I'm no longer addicted to Laravel, and I seize every opportunity to try out languages other than PHP.

-What I’m trying to tell you through my story is that **you must always remain open and hungry**.
-Don’t stick to one framework or one language.
+What I'm trying to tell you through my story is that **you must always remain open and hungry**.
+Don't stick to one framework or one language.
 Learn *the basics*, variables, loops, control structures, and data structures.
 Learn from the *mistakes* or journeys others have made: design patterns, software paradigms—programming is a flat circle, everything else are just SDKs and APIs to memorise.
 Read about *algorithms*, how to be more effective or improve performance.
-There’s nothing new under the sun, just better tools which are naturally faster, perhaps a bit shinier, but the foundations are always remain the same.
+There's nothing new under the sun, just better tools which are naturally faster, perhaps a bit shinier, but the foundations are always remain the same.
 Some are better suited for the task, while others are less.
 Invest enough time in learning everything about your task, inspect any inherited code, then make the best decision about tools, architecture and approach based on all the information you have.